 The myth may have been started because exercise lowers and raises your blood sugar levels.
 It’s important to exercise properly and talk with your doctor or a certified diabetes educator about the types of exercise, and how much, you should be doing.

 If you’re planning on getting pregnant and you or your partner have diabetes, you will need to talk to your doctor — but diabetes shouldn’t prevent you from having children.

 With good monitoring at home, genetic tests, and proper care, it’s possible to have a healthy baby who won’t inherit diabetes.

-Myth: People with diabetes are more susceptible to catching a cold.
-Fact: This rumor may have gotten started because people who have not managed their diabetes can feel tired and run down.
+This rumor may have started because people who don’t manage their diabetes can feel tired and run down.
 The truth is that you are no more likely to get sick if you have diabetes than someone who doesn’t have the disease.

-Myth: Diabetes is an old person’s disease.
-Fact: Type 1 used to be called juvenile diabetes, and diabetes can occur at any age.
+Type 1 diabetes used to be called juvenile diabetes, but it can occur at any age.

-You can manage both types of diabetes with good nutrition, some exercise, home monitoring your blood sugar levels, and visiting your doctor to talk about your health.
+You can manage both types of diabetes with good nutrition, exercise, controlling blood sugar levels, and visiting your doctor to talk about your health.